GTK-teaching/RNA-seq/_episodes/03-Sleuth.md

 # Getting Started with Sleuth

-[Follow this link to the Sleuth Tutorial][https://pachterlab.github.io/sleuth_walkthroughs/trapnell/analysis.html]
+[https://pachterlab.github.io/sleuth_walkthroughs/trapnell/analysis.html][Follow this link to the Sleuth Tutorial]